Dustin Brown (ice hockey)

 Dustin James Brown (born November 4, 1984) is an American former professional ice hockey player.
 Brown played as a right winger and spent his entire NHL career with the Los Angeles Kings of the National Hockey League (NHL), who drafted him 13th overall in the 2003 NHL entry draft.
 He served as team captain from 2008 to 2016; during this time he led the Kings to two Stanley Cup championships in 2012 and 2014, becoming the first Kings captain and second American captain (behind Derian Hatcher) to win the Stanley Cup.
 During the 2012–13 NHL lockout, he played for ZSC Lions in the Swiss National League A (NLA).

 Brown was noted for his physical playing style, consistently ranking among NHL leaders in hits and penalties drawn, and his reserved, lead-by-example approach to his captaincy of the Kings.

 Internationally, Brown has represented the United States at three World Championships, winning a bronze medal in 2004, and two World Junior Championships.
 He won a silver medal as an alternate captain of the United States at the 2010 Winter Olympics.
 Brown received the 2011 NHL Foundation Player Award for his extensive charity work in the Los Angeles community, and the Mark Messier Leadership Award in 2014.

 Playing career

 Junior career

 After playing hockey at Ithaca High School for two years, Brown left his hometown to play junior hockey at age 16.
 He was drafted in the second round, 26th overall, by the Guelph Storm in the Ontario Hockey League (OHL) Priority Selection Draft.
 Brown played three seasons for Guelph, scoring 194 points in 174 games.
 He was drafted by the Los Angeles Kings in the first round, 13 overall, in 2003.

+As a junior in the Ontario Hockey League, Brown won the Bobby Smith Trophy as the OHL’s Scholastic Player of the Year in three straight seasons (beginning in 2000-01).
+He also won the Canadian Hockey League’s Scholastic Player of the Year in 2002-03, his last season in junior hockey.